-The re-use of an existing building in the countryside will be supported provided that It will enable enterprise, farm diversification or recreation that benefits the rural economy without harming the open character of the landscape.
-Proposals for housing development in the countryside will only be granted in exceptional circumstances and where the design and siting are in harmony with the landscape.
-Any new dwelling required to serve the essential uses of agriculture, forestry or some other special need shall be sited within or immediately adjacent to an existing group of dwellings or on a previously developed site suitably located to serve the purpose, unless it can be shown that there are overriding reasons why it must be built elsewhere.
+The re-use of an existing building in the countryside will be supported provided that it will enable enterprise, farm diversification or recreation that benefits the rural economy without harming the open character of the landscape.
+Proposals for housing development in the countryside will only be granted in exceptional circumstances where such dwelling is

+- (i) required to serve the essential uses of agriculture, forestry or some other special and justified need, - (ii) in harmony with the landscape (in terms of its design and siting), and - (iii) sited within or immediately adjacent to an existing group of dwellings or on a previously developed site suitably located to serve the purpose, unless it can be shown that there are overriding reasons why it must be built elsewhere.